 Off leash dogs in a park tend to approach each other in an arc, not head on.
 They sniff, then decide whether to hang out or move on.
 That’s in real contrast to dogs out for a walk on a leash who approach each other head on, looking at each other, not being able to turn their bodies, all of which in doggie language is threatening.
 This is intensified when the walkers stop to chat, keeping the dogs in this state longer and longer.
 As the dogs strain against their leashes, guardians are tightening their grips to hold them back, adding to the problem by confirming for the dogs there is a reason to feel threatened.
 We’re tense, they’re tense and the cycle continues.

-Never punish your dog for this behaviour.
+♦ Never punish your dog for this behavior.
 Punishment is not training.

-If your dog goes full out aggressive he won’t listen to you, so forget it.
+♦ If your dog goes full out aggressive he won’t listen to you, forget it.
 Keep walking and remove him from the situation as quickly as possible.

-Play with him for a few minutes before your walk, perhaps a game of fetch in the backyard.
+♦ Play with him for a few minutes before your walk, maybe a game of fetch in the backyard.
 A tired dog may be less reactive.

-If you have a small dog that can easily be picked up, cover his face so he doesn’t see approaching dogs.
-Don’t do this as a matter of course, just if you don’t feel in control of the situation.
+♦ If you have a small dog that can easily be picked up, cover his face so he doesn’t see approaching dogs.
+Don’t do this as a matter of course, just if you don’t feel in control of the situation, and don’t do it if he’s already seen the dog and reacted.
+You could get bitten.

-If a dog is approaching head on try and make a large arc around him.
-That may be enough to prevent an episode.
+♦ If a dog is approaching head on, making a large arc around him may be enough to prevent an episode.
 If he did well and didn’t react, be sure to reward him right away.

-Change your dog walking times to when you know there’s fewer chances of meeting too many dogs and/or people.
+♦ Change your dog walking times and areas, to when there’s likely to be fewer dogs and/or people.

-These avoidance techniques are a solution in terms of decreasing the chances of your dog getting into a situation which will cause him to be leash aggressive.
-Of course this won’t help him learn to deal with it.
+These avoidance techniques can decrease the chances of your dog getting into a situation which will cause him to be leash aggressive.
+However, avoidance will not help him learn to deal with it.
 You will also be denying a social creature the opportunity to interact with people and others of his kind, which really isn’t fair.

 There is a time and place for avoidance